 It’s recommended that pain relievers are taken regularly, rather than on an as-needed basis for chronic (persistent or long-lasting) pain, because regular dosing controls pain much more effectively.
 If you wait until your pain is out of control before taking your pain medicine, it will be much harder to relieve.

 There are other medicines available that can increase the effectiveness of standard pain relievers and relieve specific types of pain.
-These include:
+These medicines are called adjuvant analgesics, and include the following.

-A class of antidepressant medicines known as tricyclic antidepressants (tricyclics) has been found to relieve pain.
-These medicines have a pain-relieving effect that is separate to their antidepressant effect, and may be especially useful in relieving constant, burning pain that is due to nerve damage (neuropathic pain).
+- Tricyclic antidepressants (tricyclics) have a pain-relieving effect that is separate to their antidepressant effect, and may be especially useful in relieving constant, burning pain that is due to nerve damage (neuropathic pain).
 Nerve damage can result from the cancer itself or cancer therapy (e.g. surgery, radiotherapy or chemotherapy).
 Tricyclics are the most commonly used medicine for treating burning-type neuropathic pain.

-Nerve blocks are another treatment option, and are usually used in people with localised pain that is not well controlled with other methods.
-A nerve block involves injecting local anaesthetic into or around a nerve or the space around the spinal cord.
-The nerve block works by preventing pain signals from travelling along the nerves and reaching your brain, so you don’t feel the pain.
-Sometimes, the nerves may be surgically cut to block the pain.
+Nerve blocks are usually used in people with localised pain that is not well controlled with other methods.
+A nerve block involves injecting local anaesthetic into or around a nerve, which stops pain signals from travelling along the nerves and reaching your brain, so you don’t feel the pain.
+Injections of alcohol can give longer-lasting pain relief.
+Sometimes, a nerve may be surgically cut or destroyed with heat (radiofrequency ablation) to permanently block pain.

-What are some of the physical therapies that can help treat cancer pain?
+What physical therapies can help treat cancer pain?

 Hot or cold packs are sometimes useful in relieving pain.
 Heat can soothe sore, tense muscles, and cold packs can numb a painful area.
 Some people find that alternating use of heat and cold packs can give added relief.